RxnCaption: Reformulating Reaction Diagram Parsing as Visual Prompt Guided Captioning: Method

 Building on our pilot study and insights from \S \ref{sec:3}, we introduce the RxnCaption framework, illustrated in Figure~\ref{fig:overview_RxnCaptionVL}.
 The framework leverages LVLMs to generate image descriptions, enabling the parsing of chemical reaction diagrams.
 As detailed in \S 3.1, chemical reactions involve molecular and text components.
 For text component, the LVLM is tasked to directly extract the textual content and assign the role.
 For molecular component, we apply the BIVP strategy from \S 3.3.
 This involves pre-annotating images with bounding boxes and index numbers, allowing LVLMs to reference these indices to output information about the chemical reaction and the role of each molecule.
 For training, we use ground truth bounding boxes for molecular component within reactions and MolYOLO-detected boxes for those outside.
 During inference, we rely solely on MolYOLO-detected bounding boxes.
 We refer to images with these molecular bounding boxes and index markings as pre-annotated images.
 These are input into the LVLM during training and inference, requiring the model to output all chemical reaction information in JSON format, as shown in Figure~\ref{fig:overview_RxnCaptionVL}.

-We expanded the \texttt{RxnScribe-train} set from 1,240 to 4,368 images and combined it with the \texttt{RxnCaption} \texttt{-11k-train} set of 10,112 images, creating a training set of 17,442, images.
-We fine-tuned the Qwen2.5-VL-7B model, resulting our RxnCaption-VL model.
+We expanded the \texttt{RxnScribe-train} set from 1,240 to 3,720 images to balance the ratio of and combined it with the \texttt{RxnCaption}\texttt{-15k-train} set of 15,128 images.
+We additionally applied double augmentation to images containing reversible reactions, right-to-left reactions, and bottom-to-top reactions, resulting in a training set of 23,432 images.
+Using this, we fine-tuned the Qwen2.5-VL-7B, resulting our RxnCaption-VL model.